Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Introduction

 Machine learning models are increasingly used to make decisions affecting people's lives, such as in medical diagnosis, law enforcement, police investigation, insurance and loan approval, or environmental permit deliverance.
 Because incorrect decisions can have significant consequences, these systems must not only be accurate, but also provide a credible measure of their own uncertainty, warranting whenever model outputs should be trusted.
 Therefore, the problem of uncertainty quantification is currently the focus of many research works, a number of which are dedicated to distinguish between two specific types of uncertainty, known as aleatoric and epistemic~\citep{Hora1996,kendall2017,eyke2019,Bengs2023,Lakshmi2024}.

 Aleatoric uncertainty is due to inherent randomness, and is generally assumed to be irreducible.
 Epistemic uncertainty arises from a lack of knowledge about the true data-generating distribution, and can be reduced by collecting more data.
 Typically, a machine learning model uses an estimate of the (unknown) true probability distribution of the data based on a training set.
-Epistemic uncertainty reflects the difference between this estimate and the actual distribution, and methods estimating this type of uncertainty usually construct a (second-order) distribution over probability vectors (see Section~\ref{section:related} for more details).
+Epistemic uncertainty reflects the difference between this estimate and the actual distribution, and methods estimating this type of uncertainty usually construct a (second-order) distribution over probability vectors (see Section~\ref{section:related} for a short review of these methods).

 To generate accurate and reliable predictions, modern AI systems often need to combine data from multiple modalities, such as text, images, audio, spreadsheets, and time series.
-This requirement has led to the emergence of a research field known as multi-modal machine learning \citep{Baltru2018,Liang2024}, introducing new opportunities and challenges for disentangling uncertainty.
+This requirement has led to the emergence of a research field known as multi-modal machine learning~\citep{Baltru2018, rudovic2019, Liang2024, He24}, which aims to coherently integrate multiple modalities.
+This is typically achieved through multi-modal fusion strategies~\citep{Tongxin2021, Zhao2024, MENG2020115}.
+Such multi-modal acquisition introduces new opportunities and challenges for disentangling uncertainty.
 More specifically, the irreducibility assumption of aleatoric uncertainty can be challenged when information is obtained from different modalities.
-Future-proof general AI systems should be able to ``search for evidence'' to make complex decisions with high reliability.
-For example, in medical diagnostics, an AI assistant for patient examination could begin with simple procedures, such as blood or urine tests, and potentially follow up with more complicated (and expensive) investigations, such as MRI, CT, or genetics-based scans that uncover additional modalities.
+Future-proof general AI systems should be able to ``search for evidence'' in a cost-efficient manner to make complex decisions with high reliability.
+For example, in medical diagnostics, an AI assistant for patient examination could begin with simple low-cost procedures, such as blood or urine tests, and potentially follow up with more complicated (and expensive) investigations, such as MRI, CT, or genetics-based scans that uncover additional modalities.
 One then expects the aleatoric uncertainty about the diagnosis to decrease as more informative (yet more expensive) modalities are queried \citep{Acosta2022}.
 Similar AI assistants can also be useful in other application domains, such as police investigations, customs checks, and failure monitoring in industrial processes.